 Learn more about how B2B manufacturers are using Adobe Commerce in our latest guide, What Works: The Guide to B2B Ecommerce for Manufacturers.

 From ecommerce websites to large nonprofits, there are a number of brands and companies that use Adobe Commerce.
 Learn more about some of the brands using Adobe Commerce.

 If you think that Adobe Commerce may be the right platform for you, request an intro call with Bear Group to learn more about the platform.

-While not as straightforward as Shopify’s interface, Adobe Commerce offers merchants a flexible and straightforward administrative interface that they can manage in-house.
-If you’re considering Adobe Commerce, we recommend reaching out to schedule a call so you can walk through it in a demo.
+Adobe Commerce offers a flexible and straightforward administrative interface that businesses can manage in-house.
+If you’re considering the platform, contact us for a free intro call and you can walk through it in a demo.